EZHair/EZ/README.md

 - [x] User can use intro screen
 - [x] User can login
+- [x] Users have ability to open Camera
+- [x] Users have access to photo gallery
 - [ ] User can choose a hair sylist
 - [ ] User can select a price
 - [ ] User can book appointment